Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2023-06-01-preview/types.md

 ## ClientCertificateSubjectDistinguishedName
 ### Properties
-* **commonName**: string: The common name field in the subject name.
+* **commonName**: string {maxLength: 64}: The common name field in the subject name.
 The allowed limit is 64 characters and it should be specified.
-* **countryCode**: string: The country code field in the subject name.
+* **countryCode**: string {minLength: 2, maxLength: 2}: The country code field in the subject name.
 If present, the country code should be represented by two-letter code defined in ISO 2166-1 (alpha-2).
 For example: 'US'.
-* **organization**: string: The organization field in the subject name.
+* **organization**: string {maxLength: 64}: The organization field in the subject name.
 If present, the allowed limit is 64 characters.
-* **organizationUnit**: string: The organization unit field in the subject name.
+* **organizationUnit**: string {maxLength: 32}: The organization unit field in the subject name.
 If present, the allowed limit is 32 characters.

 ## ClientCertificateThumbprint
 ### Properties